- We assume that law has some relation to justice but find it difficult to articulate what it is.

 Such a rotation handily eliminates the sense of outrage you felt for getting that ticket.
 Yes, you might have felt you were driving safely at fifty-five miles per hour, but are you willing to risk your own and someone else’s life on that judgment (see “Our Freedom Fetish”)?
 Is it worth the risk of injuring yourself or others if your judgment is mistaken?
 Do you consider yourself as qualified to judge the safe speed as the experts who laid the road and evaluated its conditions (see “Expertise”)?
 Do you endow every other driver coming in the opposite direction with the same level of autonomy to decide on his own “safe” speed?
 Considering all the goods the institutions of law government deliver to you, can you dilute your indignity with gratitude for a civil order that is generally a just one, which allows you to fulfill your needs and uses law as an implement to encourage your recognition and fulfillment of those needs?
 Can you then grant it your full sanction despite this minor objection?
 If not, even if you can find a way to defend your own judgment to these objections, do you think that slowing down to forty-five miles per hour violates your rights (see “Natural and Political Rights”), which is tantamount to say it deprives you of your needs?

 I didn’t think so.
 But if your interrogation convinces you of the opposite, then you should regret not taking your case to court and defending your case before the judge on the grounds of a natural rights theory of law.
-That too is a duty to justice, a duty Dr. King was alluding to and willing to die for.
+That too is a duty to justice.
 By such metrics and such measures are laws made, judged, and perfected, but that process depends on first nesting them in a web of justice.